Options class (ScrollBar)

 Example

-null {null}, specifies that the enableParts field defines the enableParts property.
+null {null}, uses the default enableParts value.
 By default, the enableParts is "l,t,r,b", which indicates that only "left-button", "thumb", "right-button" and "background" parts are enabled

 "l,t,r" {string}, indicates that only "left-button", "thumb" and "right-button" parts are enabled.
 In other words, the "background" part is disabled which indicates the no page up or page down is available once the user clicks the upper or lower-background of the scroll